-However, when he got to Macedonia, whom did he meet?
-That's right, the person who responded to him was not whom he expected - instead of a man like in his vision, the person who responded to him was a woman, and a foreigner at that.
+However, when he got to Macedonia, whom did he meet down by the riverside?
+That's right, the person who responded to him was not whom he expected - instead of a man like in his vision, the person who responded to him was a woman, and a foreigner at that - not even a Macedonian!
 If Paul had had any reservations about his calling to proclaim the gospel to all, this event had to put those reservations completely to rest.
 And God bless him, that seems to be the case, for Paul - and think about how difficult this must have been for him to do given his background as a Pharisee - sat down and talked with the women, and a church was born in Philippi.
-Paul's vision was not of something unreal, but was instead when lived out was a vision of a new reality within the church - neither Jew nor Greek, neither Macedonian nor Thyatirian, neither male nor female, God's grace is for all.
+Paul's vision appeared real and normal to him, but when he lived it out he was presented with a new vision - a vision of a new reality within the church.
+This new vision that became a reality showed a church that should not discriminate - neither Jew nor Greek, neither Macedonian nor Thyatiran, neither male nor female, God's grace is for all.